pp5vx/pp5omt/README.md

 Initially I made it with a low end 12F PIC ( a "12F683" )

-But the Arduino Nano R3 is very cheap and readly availabe, so...
+But the Arduino Nano R3 is very cheap, ready availabe and easy to change...

-So, ours is the FIRST in the World active on a HF Band ( LOL )
+...so, ours is the FIRST in the World active on a HF Band ( LOL )

 You can look more (the "real thing" !) here: www.qrz.com/db/pp5omt